Han Bong-soo: Early life

-Han was born on August 25, 1933, in Incheon, South Korea.
-He began his study of hapkido as a teenager with Yong Sul Choi in Seoul, Korea but the bulk of his training came from numerous other hapkido instructors where he received most of his black belt rankings.
+Han was born on August 25, 1933, in Jinsen (now known as Incheon), Korea.
+He began his study of hapkido as a teenager with Yongsul Choi in Seoul, Korea but the bulk of his training came from numerous other hapkido instructors where he received most of his black belt rankings.
 Han studied and refined this Korean martial art for more than 50 years.
 He held the rank of 9th dan black belt in hapkido.
 He was the founder of the International Hapkido Federation, and was its president until his death.